-There are numerous pie recipes and I'm still trying out new ones.
-Today I'm trying the All-American Double Crust recipe from Ken Haedrich's "Apple Pie Perfect" for the crust:
+There are numerous pie recipes, and I'm still experimenting.
+Today, for the pastry crust, I'm trying the All-American Double Crust recipe from Ken Haedrich's "Apple Pie Perfect":

 - 3 cups flour